3 Reasons Farmland Partners Preferred Is A Strong Risk-Adjusted Buy

 Given these factors, farmland is likely to continue appreciating in value over the long term.
 This should perpetuate the fact that agriculture has been found to be a better inflation hedge than gold and other precious metals:

-Given this fact, some might think it imprudent to invest in preferred farmland equity since it is typically structured such that it lacks the inflation protections that common equity enjoy.
+Given this fact, some might think it's imprudent to invest in preferred farmland equity since it is typically structured such that it lacks the inflation protections that common equity enjoys.
 However, in the case of FPI.PB, the shares enjoy 50% participation in land appreciation.
 At redemption of the shares, the company will pay the greater of $25 or $25 + 50% of Farmland Value Accretion.
-Farmland Value Accretion is calculated using National Agricultural Statistics Services statewide data.
+Farmland Value Accretion is calculated using National Agricultural Statistics Service's statewide data.
 In the first year of reporting, nearly 1% was added to the redemption value of the preferred shares.
 In a highly inflationary scenario, this number would likely be several times higher.

 Another protection against inflation is that, in October 2024 if the shares are not redeemed at par + FVA, their coupon yield will increase to 10% (11.8% yield on current cost), making them even more attractive at that point.
 This helps hedge against interest rate risk that is usually inherent in preferred shares.